 Now, those of you who said to plan on it taking 3X longer than you expect to build a coop - were right!
 I thought it would be a weekend project, since we were already starting with 4 walls, a ceiling and floor!
 How hard could this be?
 We aren't carpenters and have no experience constructing anything, so I guess that explains why it took us MONTHS to finish this.

 The crate had one end that opened up on a full-length piano hinge -- very nice!

 We cutout and added windows that we found in our shed attic.
 It was at this point that we discovered that using screws, rather than nails, was so much more efficient than hammering nails.
 Plus, it saved on personal injuries.
-And, once we started using TWO drills - one to drill the pilot holes, and the second to install screws - things really started moving along.
-Switching those bits back and forth on one drill is such a pain!

 I'd purchased a $15 French door from Craigslist and, after cutting out the opening, ran into problems installing it.
 My DH and I were so frustrated trying to hang it that we eventually ended up hiring a handyman to put it in.
 It took him all of 15 minutes.

 Marriage saved, frustration lowered, we resumed work and put in a large, screened opening in the ceiling for ventilation (the roof panels were just laid up there at this point to keep out any wind-blown rain)

 While cutting through the ceiling for the vent, I discovered there was a double layer of plywood, so I just used the cutouts to make the roof's arched endcaps.
 We painted these (using self-priming barn paint), and attached window screening to the inside of the endcaps to keeps wasps out of the "attic" and added some of that squishy foam corrugated roofing filler along the plywood, under the screws, for the same reason.